Purling/Penpal-App/Report.md

 # $500 for a kitchen table and bedside sofa Report

-The following is a report template to help your team successfully provide all the details necessary for your report in a structured and organised manner.
-Please give a straightforward and concise report that best demonstrates your project.
-Note that a good report will give a better impression of your project to the reviewers.
+The following is a report about the application developed by the $500 for a kitchen table and bedside sofa team.

 ## Table of Contents